 If there were no other parties involved in the accident, and if your car was perfectly fine up to the point of the accident, the only option left is a defective road.

 Did you know that you can file a claim against the government or the agency responsible for road maintenance?
-Call Philadelphia car crash lawyer right after the accident and learn more about your legal rights and the compensation that you may receive if you are able to prove that you were not responsible for causing the accident.
-Give us a call, schedule a free consultation and receive much-needed legal counselling.
+Call the Philadelphia car crash lawyer right after the accident and learn more about your legal rights and the compensation that you may receive if you are able to prove that you were not responsible for causing the accident.
+Give us a call, schedule a free consultation, and receive much-needed legal counseling.

 Who To Blame?

 Most of the roads are maintained by someone.
 Usually, it is:

 Many governmental agencies can also share certain responsibilities for different road maintenance.
 Once you determine who is in charge of road maintenance, the next step is filing a claim against that party.
 Do not be afraid to seek compensation for your:

 - Medical bills